Ars062/NeuroNote/README.md

 The main App component manages authentication state and task logic.

-TodoItems is a dedicated component for displaying and interacting with individual tasks, improving reusability and code organization.
+TodoItems component is dedicated to displaying and interacting with individual tasks, improving reusability and code organization.